 Creighton will rename its practice facility the McDermott Center in honor of coach and his family

-OMAHA, Neb.
-(AP) — Creighton will rename its basketball practice facility the McDermott Center in honor of coach Greg McDermott and his family, the school announced Monday.
+OMAHA, Neb. — Creighton will rename its basketball practice facility the McDermott Center in honor of coach Greg McDermott and his family, the school announced.

 McDermott has led the Bluejays to the NCAA Tournament nine times in his 14 seasons, and he needs three wins to break the program record of 327.
 His son, Doug McDermott, was a three-time consensus All-American and 2014 national player of the year for the Bluejays.
 He has played 10 seasons in the NBA.